TheLustriVA/Rowmancer/README.md

 ### From PyPI

-You can also install the package from PyPI (once it's published):
+You can also install the package from PyPI:

 ```bash
 pip install RowMancer